malikaiyer/syntax-sprint/EGDD.md

 ## Core Gameplay Mechanics (Brief)

-- *Move the player using arrow-keys*
+- *Move the player using arrow-keys or WASD*
-- *Avoid getting killed by enemies*
+- *Avoid getting killed by bugs*
 - *Player needs to collect the correct token to progress to the next level*
-- *Collecting incorrect tokens may lead to spawning more enemies*
+- *Collecting incorrect tokens leads to spawning more enemies*
 - *There are five rounds in a world with new tokens spawning when a player completes a round.
 Each world focuses on a different programming language*
-- *Minigames between rounds will have the player answering a programming question or coding to proceed*
-- *There is a time limit within which the player needs to collect all the correct tokens*
 - *The player starts off with 3 lives.
 Each time the player hits an enemy, they lose a life.*
 - *The player must successfully complete all rounds in all worlds to win the game*